oracle-livelabs/apex/apex-workflows/add-human-tasks/4-add-human-tasks.md

   > **Note:** _APEX$TASK\_PK is a substitution string holding the primary key value of the system of records (in this case, the doctor's employee number)._

-5. Now, Navigate to **Participants** tab, and enter/select the following:
+5. Now, Navigate to **Participants**, and enter/select the following:

     - Participant Type: **Potential Owner**